rjregenold/blog/posts/2013-11-17-concurrent-batch-processing.markdown

 the actor-model to pull data and distribute it to workers.
 My thinking was that as things grew, we could spin-up extra boxes, run workers on those boxes and distribute the work to all those new workers.
-This worked pretty well, but I didn't really like how all the messages passed around in Akka are untyped.
+This worked pretty well, but I didn\'t really like how all the messages passed around in Akka are untyped.
 Also, I ended up with a large, complex actor based system that is now very difficult to reason about and make changes to.

 I\'ve been learning/using Haskell for personal projects for the past 2 years.
 I spent a little time one evening trying to figure out how I would solve this in Haskell.
 I came across [this paste](http://lpaste.net/79863) which presents a really clean way to concurrently process batches of data.
-I've basically plagiarized it for my own purposes.
+I\'ve basically plagiarized it for my own purposes.

 Below is a full skeleton example that uses the